 For the most part, the cookbook remained closed until I graduated, and the benefits and burdens of

-raging parties social obligations and school work gave way to free time.
+raging parties school work gave way to free time.
 I filled some evenings after work or lazy weekend afternoons baking cookies from my lone dessert cookbook.

 From snickerdoodles to chippity chippers to marshmallow clouds, the cookies baked from recipes in Mrs. Fields’ cookbook has made many a happy cookie eater out of my friends.
 These egg nog cookies are no exception.